benpruitt/pi433/README.md

 The latest Rasbian image should include several of the dependencies, including `RPi-GPIO` and `wiringPi`.
 The wifi on the Pi zero daughterboard is provided by an ESP-12F that the Broadcom chip talks to over an SDIO interface.
-Here are instructions for updating the device tree & recompiling the kernal to support the ESP-12F: https://oshlab.com/esp8266-raspberry-pi-gpio-wifi/
+Here are instructions for updating the device tree & building the module to support the ESP-12F: https://oshlab.com/esp8266-raspberry-pi-gpio-wifi/

 After following the above instructions just set up wifi as usual by editing